vala-lang/vala-docs/source/tutorials/main/04-00-advanced-features/04-08-asynchronous-methods.rst

 Examples
 --------

-See `Async Method Samples </developer-guides/async-samples>`_ for examples of different ways that async may be used.
+See :doc:`Async Method Samples </developer-guides/async-samples>` for examples of different ways that async may be used.